-The Office of Student Affairs, Laurie Hamre Center for Health and Wellness, Residential Life, Department of Public Safety, and the Office of Title IX and Bias Harassment collaborate on sexual respect/sexual violence prevention programming, coordinated and led by the Director of Sexual Violence Prevention Education.
-Interventions include, but are not limited to:
+The Office of Student Affairs, Laurie Hamre Center for Health and Wellness, Residential Life, Department of Public Safety, and the Office of Title IX and Bias Harassment collaborate on sexual respect/sexual violence prevention programming, coordinated and led by the Director of Health Promotion and Sexual Respect.
+Programming includes, but is not limited to:

-- January Thaw programming for staff - Programming by request for various staff and faculty departments (e.g. library staff, athletics) - Workshops for every varsity athletic team, which support annual NCAA Attestation expectations - Workshops for club teams - Meetings with Macalester College Student Government - Training of student leadership such as RAs, OLs, club team captains, SAAC, SAMs, MAX center student mentors, etc. - Collaboration with SEXY Trainers who provide ongoing programming, including workshops for first year students, Instagram campaigns, Safer Sex and Relationships week, etc. - Comprehensive online training for all students, faculty, and staff through EverFi - This Matters @ Mac program at New Student Orientation with debrief from orientation leaders - Consent @ Mac pledge campaign annually in September - Sexual Assault Awareness Month programming annually in April - Guest speakers - Evidence-based active bystander training integrated into various workshops to provide safer and more effective options to help prevent harm and to promote respect - Promotion of everyday consent across campus populations
+- Programming by request for various staff and faculty departments (e.g. library staff, athletics) - Workshops for every varsity athletic team, which support annual NCAA BOG attestation expectations - Workshops for club sport teams - Meetings with Macalester College Student Government - Training of student leadership such as RAs, OLs, SAAC, SAMs, MAX center student mentors, etc. - Health Promotion Assistant student employee supervision and advising to empower student voice and experience - Respect and Relationships workshops for first year students, - Social norming campaigns through Instagram and physical marketing - Respect and Relationships week in February to build healthy relationship skills - Comprehensive online training for all students through Vector - This Matters @ Mac program at New Student Orientation with debrief from orientation leaders - Consent @ Mac campaign annually in October and February - Sexual Assault Awareness Month programming annually in April - Guest speakers - Evidence-based active bystander training integrated into various workshops to provide safer and more effective options to help prevent harm and to promote respect - Promotion of everyday consent across campus populations - BEST Party model training for those who host parties - Collaborations with the Advisory Group for Sexual Respect (Coordinated Community Response Team)

-For more information, visit the Sexual Violence Prevention and Education website or contact:
+For more information, visit the sexual respect website or contact: